Adjustable Rate–An interest rate that changes periodically in relation to an index. Payments may increase or decrease accordingly.

 Underwriting–The process of verifying data and approving a loan.

 USDA Rural Development Loan: This home loan is backed by the United States Department of Agriculture that allows for 102% financing in approved locations.
-Learn more about USDA loans in Florida by clicking here
+Learn more about USDA loans by clicking here

 Variable Rate–An interest rate that changes periodically in relation to an index.
 Payments may increase or decrease accordingly.